starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

   a public low-level app-scoped kernel over resources.
 Primary app-facing APIs are the framework adapter APIs. `@starbeam/universal` does not re-export service now.
-- `@starbeam/modifier` is repo-private and has no production consumers, but the npm package exists historically; registry deprecation is separate from repo cleanup.
+- `@starbeam/modifier` policy resolved in PER6e: it is repo-private internal historical evidence, and `ElementPlaceholder` is not the public DOM attachment API.
+Removing the repo package is a later code cleanup.
+Deprecating the historical npm package is a separate release-owner action.
 - `@starbeam/universal` is the app/library umbrella for framework-neutral
   authoring concepts, but its current lifecycle exports are partial. `Resource` remains the current lifecycle authoring re-export. `setupResource`,